ashi5396/String-Builder/README.md

+# String-Builder
-# String-Builder is a bonus project I did in Cpts 121 class (Washington State University course).
+String builder is a bonus project I did in Cpts 121 class (Washington State University course).
 Built different functions of the string library in C from scartch.